 What to expect at the first appointment

 At our first session we will take some time to make a short contract together, just to make sure the administrative details are all covered.
-I will also collect some basic details from you such as GP details, medication etc. Then we will spend the time exploring what brings you to counselling and what you hope to get from it.
+I will also collect some basic details from you such as date of birth, GP details, medication and I will also ask about any significant life events, experience of previous counselling, family background etc. After that we will spend time exploring what brings you to counselling and what you hope to get from it.

 I trained as a Counsellor because I genuinely care about the well-being of people and I want to understand your world and how it feels to be you, so that together we can start to explore what might be troubling you, slowly and gently and at your pace.